 Standing at the pinnacle of Bermudian cultural expression and tradition are the Gombeys.
 Their drumbeat and dance are instantly recognisable and universally accepted, and adored, as a unique representative of our Island’s heritage.
 They are exotic in a place sometimes known for being staid, polite and even a little boring.

 And there in lies the irony of the Gombeys as a symbol for Bermuda.
-They are born from and remind us of a sinister and unresolved chapter in our history – slavery and the social and economic oppression of black people that followed it.
+They are born from and remind us of a sinister and unresolved chapter in our history – enslavement and the social and economic oppression of black people that followed it.

 Were the tensions of race relations not so ubiquitous in local life the Gombeys could indeed stand as a national symbol of resolution and respect.
 Instead their adoption into the mainstream suggests we’d rather wear a mask of unity than tread the path to equality.